 NOTE: “username” here is the username that you use to log into your Linux Distro.

 In the screenshot below, the “username” is “admin” and the “uid”, “gid” for “admin” are “1000” :

-Step 4: Start Gnome Disks Utility by searching for “Disks” in Startup menu in your Linux Distro.
-Generally, it’s located in “Accessories” sub-menu OR just type this command in a terminal window :
+Step 4: Start Gnome Disks Utility by searching for “Disks” in the Startup menu in your Linux Distro.
+Generally, it’s located in the “Accessories” sub-menu OR just type this command in a terminal window :